 For us to consider your exception request, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
-Here are three examples of exceptions that you or your doctor or other prescriber can ask us to make:
+Here are two examples of exceptions that you or your doctor or other prescriber can ask us to make:

-1. Covering a Part D drug for you that is not in our Prescription Drug Guide.
-If we agree to cover a drug that is not in the Drug Guide, you will need to pay the cost-sharing amount that applies to drugs in Cost-Sharing Tier 4 - Non-Preferred Drug.
-You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug.
+- 1. Covering a Part D drug for you that is not in our Prescription Drug Guide.
+If we agree to cover a drug that is not in the Drug Guide, you will need to pay the cost-sharing amount that applies to all of our drugs.
+You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug. - 2.
+Removing a restriction for a covered drug.
+Chapter 5 describes the extra rules or restrictions that apply to certain drugs in our Prescription Drug Guide.
+If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.